KQM-git/TCL/characters/pyro/xinyan.md

 {% tab title="C5" %}
 ### **Screamin' for an Encore**

-Increases the Level of Riff Revolution by 3.
+Increases the Level of Riff Revolution by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}